What's available in balcony solar right now

 Typically $150–$300; UL 1741 certified

 Converts DC power from your panels into AC electricity your home can use.
-The APsystems EZ1-M is the most widely used US model (~$150–$180).
-The EcoFlow STREAM is a newer alternative at ~$299.
+The APsystems EZ1 is the most widely used model in the world.
 Look for UL 1741 certification and built-in WiFi monitoring.

 🔗